recent

 Artificial intelligence is a top priority for businesses everywhere as leaders start to realize its transformative value in improving how their companies operate, make decisions, and deliver results.

 To truly reap the benefits of AI, especially generative AI, executives must embrace the need to develop a deep understanding of the technology, its use cases, ethics, and more, according to an MIT Sloan professor of global economics and management.
-He and Sertac Karaman, an MIT associate professor of aeronautics and astronautics, lead the AI Executive Academy, a new MIT Sloan Executive Education course that dives into the technical and business aspects of AI and its impact across industries.
+He and Sertac Karaman, an MIT professor of aeronautics and astronautics and director of the Laboratory for Information and Decision Systems, lead the AI Executive Academy, a new Executive Education course offered jointly by MIT Sloan and the MIT Schwarzman College of Computing that looks at the technical and business aspects of AI and its impact across industries.

 At a recent webinar about the potential of AI for executives, So and Karaman discussed how executives can navigate the new technological landscape, including six ways leaders can embrace AI.